desert

 Dare to drive over this wash?
 Not a good idea.

-When I asked a ranger how long it would take for the water in this wash to recede so that we can pass it, she said, "10 hours".
+When I asked a ranger how long it would take for the water in this wash to recede so that we could pass it, she said, "10 hours".
 But after looking at my face, she added, "Just kidding - about one hour, the water is already receding".
-I agree, there should be a room for humour in every situation no matter how terrified or stressed out you are.
+I agree, there should be room for humour in every situation no matter how terrified or stressed out you are.
 But the good thing though was that we were at the visitor's centre, so even if we had to spend a night at the park, we would have a roof, restrooms and some snacks from vending machines.
 Others who were stuck between washes would have been less fortunate.

-And she was right - after about one hour, rangers instructed each driver and let them to pass the wash.
+And she was right - after about one hour, rangers instructed each driver and let them pass the wash.
 On the way back to Las Vegas, we crossed about 15 more washes.

 Other posts about deserts: